ImCharlesY/Visual-Localization-and-Perception/TermProject/README.md

   --all                 Specify to run all procedures.
   --calibration         Whether to calibrate camera.
 Your chessboard patterns
                         should be stored in ./chessboard_pattern directory.
-  --undistortion        Whether to undistort raw images.
+  --undistort           Whether to undistort raw images.
 Your raw images data
                         should be stored in ./raw_images.
   --custom              Whether to use custom methods.
   --image-base IMAGE_BASE